So you want to go to Everest Base Camp and want to know how much it will cost?

 ** Rooms with private bathrooms stop after Periche and Dingbouche.

 In late 2018 a new 500 rupee minimum charge was introduced after Namche Bazzar.
-As of the new 2019 peak season this minimum charge is only randomly being made.
+As of the 2020 peak season this minimum charge is only randomly being made.
 If trekking on a package trek this will not effect you.
 If trekking solo then it may effect you so be sure to get a receipt for any payment you make.

 Remember, during off-peak season the price of a single room goes down and it's easier to bargain for better prices.
 However during off-peak season dorm rooms are often closed.
 Dorm rooms are available in some low to mid altitude villages but the prices are not that much different at $2-3 a bed.